kitnil/awesome/README.md

 ## JavaScript

+- [life-commit](https://github.com/ByronHsu/life-commit) - 🏃📆  Life as a git.
+Commit on your life.
+- [clean-mark](https://github.com/croqaz/clean-mark) - Convert an article into a clean text
+- [node-html-to-text](https://github.com/werk85/node-html-to-text) - Advanced html to text converter
+- [baffle](https://github.com/camwiegert/baffle) - A tiny javascript library for obfuscating and revealing text in DOM elements. :astonished:
 - [coinmon](https://github.com/bichenkk/coinmon) - 💰  The cryptocurrency price tool on CLI. 🖥
 - [dockly](https://github.com/lirantal/dockly) - Immersive terminal interface for managing docker containers and services
 - [hygen](https://github.com/jondot/hygen) - The simple, fast, and scalable code generator that lives in your project.